gcallah/work/chaps/intro.md

 positively opposed to living the best life, to seeing it as the most essential part of living the best life.

-Reflections on work are back in vogue, with recent notable works on the topic by Geuss, Graeber, X and Y, among others.
+Reflections on work are back in vogue, with recent notable works on the topic by Geuss, Graeber, Lucassen and Suzman, among others.
 Furthermore, the increasing role of automation replacing human physical labor, and now artificial intelligence replacing even some human intellectual labor, the question of what place work holds in the human world is more salient than ever.

 How did the Western world's almost schizophrenic view of work come about?
 And how did various thinkers defend their positive or negative evaluations of work?
 This volume was assembled in order to collect in one